 1 | Sign up for a lava tour in Merapi

 This tour will enable you to explore the channel where cold lava usually flows from Mount Merapi.
 Use a 4 man Jeep to travel the dusty, windy roads.
-If you have children consider aquiring safety equipment before departing as some roads are quite steep and bumpy, which can accommodate maximum of four people to go through the dusty road.
-If you have small children, you might want to check with the jeep organizer regarding safety kit, because some routes are rocky, steep and bumpy.
+If you have children consider acquiring safety equipment before departing as some roads are quite steep and bumpy, which can accommodate a maximum of four people to go through the dusty road.
+If you have small children, you might want to check with the jeep organizer regarding safety kit, because some routes are rocky, steep, and bumpy.
 There are three types of tours that you can choose from.
-A short tour of 1.5 hours, meduim tour of 2.5 hours or the 4 -5 hour option.
+A short tour of 1.5 hours, a medium tour of 2.5 hours, or the 4 - 5 hour option.

 2 | Come by to Pentingsari Village and learn new skills

 After finishing your exciting lava tour, visit this small village which is situated on the slope of Mount Merapi as well.
 At Pentingsari village which is located at 700 meters above sea level, you can explore its fantastic nature and cultural wisdom.

 You can learn new skills in Yogyakarta's traditional culture and arts in this village.
 For instance, you can put your toes directly to the muddy field and learn how to plant rice.
 If you prefer something artsy, you can also go ahead to learn how to make batik with your own hands.
 Learning gamelan and some traditional Javanese dance is also something you can try in this lovely village.
 You can also interact with locals in their home, and visit some home industries that produce coffee, cassava chips, and mushroom delicacies.

 3 | Stroll the night away at Malioboro

 Wrap up your day's adventure by strolling around the Malioboro Street, which is named after a British colonial named Marlborough.
 There are many street sellers along this street who display a wide variety of goods, ranging from summer dresses to t-shirts, jewelry, and leather crafts.